“If opportunity doesn’t knock, then build a door ” – Milton Berle

 When the competition is high, you need to stand out from the crowd who are praying for the same position that you have set your sights on.
 As such, your application needs to be incomparable.
 One way to do this is to have a different approach in writing your résumé.

 Do not inflate your background; instead, highlight the accomplishments and focus on vital soft-skills like communication, adaptability, curiosity, and openness to learning.

 “Soft skills are extremely favorable across all areas of work.
 Across industries, hiring managers are always looking for candidates with excellent communication skills, problem-solving skills, and the ability to work to deadlines,” Van Nelson Managing Director at Adecco Australia asserts.

 You want corporate and search-firm recruiters in your network.
-They are the power users of the system, and they typically have huge networks.
-Becoming connections with these people increases your chance of having shared connections with other recruiters — thus boosting your relevance in keyword searches.
+They are the power users of the system and typically have massive networks.
+Connecting with these people increases your chance of sharing relationships with other recruiters — thus boosting your relevance in keyword searches.

 Don’t wait for recruiters to come to you.
 Reach out and invite them into your network.
 The most advantageous way to do this is to first create a list of companies where you’d love to work.
 Then, follow these companies on LinkedIn.

 Network, network, network!

 Networking requires preparation.
 There’s more to it than just hoping you get lucky enough to bump into someone who can refer you to an open position.
 To find professional success through networking, you must impress people and make it easy for them to remember and help you.
 Take the time to build meaningful relationships with those in your professional circle so that you can tap into those valuable connections for referrals, insights into job leads and other helpful information when searching for work.

 If jobs are hard to come by, you may need more time to find one suited to your skills.
 You can branch out and use your outside experience to do slightly different tasks.
 As you begin your search, check out the newest trends.